lanjiangboston/GiniClust/README.md

 Credits
 --------

 Lan Jiang (lan_jiang at hms dot harvard dot edu), the main developer of GiniClust, wrote the R scripts and started the README file.
-Gregory Giecold (ggiecold at jimmy dot harvard dot edu) developed the graphical user interface, reorganized the R packaging, fixed a few bugs therein and edited the README file.
+Gregory Giecold (ggiecold at jimmy dot harvard dot edu) developed the graphical user interface, reorganized the R packaging and edited the README file.
 Qian Zhu (qzhu at princeton dot edu) contributed to the graphical user interface and edited the README file.

 Maintainers: Lan Jiang (lan_jiang at hms dot harvard dot edu) and Qian Zhu (qzhu at princeton dot edu).